Pathoschild/smapi-mod-dump/source/~AndyCrocker/BarkingUpTheRightTree/README.md

 * **Wood**: This is the product that the tree drops when it gets cut down.
 * **Seed**: This is the item to plant for the tree to grow.
 * **RequiredToolLevel**: The required tool level to harvest this the tree (this also applies to all growth stages except the initial seed stage).
+* **IsStumpInWinter**: Whether the tree turns into a stump in winter, like the mushroom tree.
 * **UnfertilisedGrowthChance**: The 0 => 1 chance that the tree has to grow a stage at the beginning of each day when it's not fertilised.
 * **FertilisedGrowthChance**: The 0 => 1 chance that the tree has to grow a stage at the beginning of each day when it's fertilised.
 * **ShakingProducts**: This is a list of products that drop when the tree is shaken